Crosschecking Cosmic Distances from DESI BAO and DES SNe: Methodology and Data

+Since MCMC is not an ideal optimiser, $R(\theta)$ may exhibit some noise, but for converged MCMC chains the agreement between binning the MCMC chain and scanning over parameters while maximising the likelihood shows good agreement as demonstrated in Fig. 4 of \cite{Colgain:2024clf}.
+The upshot of binning the MCMC chain, as advocated in \cite{Trotta:2017wnx}, is that the construction of Bayesian credible intervals and frequentist confidence intervals start from the same underlying MCMC chain, which sharpens the comparison.
+Another advantage over scanning and extremising is that one does not need to specify from the beginning the parameter of interest.

+We check that the profile likelihood is Gaussian to a good approximation before applying Wilks' theorem \cite{Wilks:1938dza}, which is valid in the large sample (Gaussian) limit.
+We symmetrise any difference in the errors by assuming the largest error $\sigma_{D_X}$ before generating a normal distribution $\mathcal{N} (D_{X}, \sigma_{D_X}^2)$, so in our frequentist approach all inputs in (\ref{eq:Ratios}) are normal distributions.
+Observe that the only difference between Bayesian and frequentist approaches is the construction of the $D_X^{\rm SNe}$ distributions, otherwise the approach is the same.
+As we shall see in due course, for $R_{D_M}(z_{\rm eff})$ both Bayesian and frequentist methods show excellent agreement with differences arising for $R_{D_H}(z_{\rm eff})$.
+This essentially confirms that $D_{M}(z_{\rm eff})$ reconstructed from the MCMC chain in a purely Bayesian approach is close to normal.

+As a short technical aside, it is standard practice to introduce Gaussian priors on $r_d$.
+The DESI collaboration adopts this approach in \cite{DESI:2024mwx} to break a degeneracy between $H_0$ and $r_d$.
+Our setup does not include data that directly constrains the baryonic matter density $\Omega_b$, but if it did, one would find that $r_d$ correlates with $\Omega_m$ through $\Omega_b$.
+The assumption being made here and in \cite{DESI:2024mwx} is that $r_d$ is uncorrelated from other parameters, which means that more of model parameter space is explored, thereby ensuring that our errors are more conservative.
+Finally, one expects the error on $r_d$ to increase as one relaxes the $\Lambda$CDM model \cite{Verde:2016wmz} (see also \cite{Vonlanthen:2010cd, Audren:2012wb, Audren:2013nwa, Gomez-Valent:2021hda}).
+In this sense, the assumption of a Planck-$\Lambda$CDM $r_d$ value is aggressive and relaxing this is expected to lead to greater consistency in a setting where one can already demonstrate consistency within $2 \sigma$.

-In summary, the plan is to reconstruct (\ref{eq:Ratios}) under late Universe cosmological model assumptions, which one can argue should not make a big difference, and assumptions on $r_d$, which may be more impactful.
+In summary, the plan is to reconstruct (\ref{eq:Ratios}) using both Bayesian and frequentist methods under late Universe cosmological model assumptions, which we will now show make little difference to the results.
 Given that one can always dial $(M_B, r_d)$ to bring $R_{D_M}$ or $R_{D_H}$ to unity, we will primarily be interested in checking that both trace horizontal lines with $z_{\textrm{eff}}$.